apeterswu/RL4NMT/README.md

 # Reinforcement Learning for Neural Machine Translation (RL4NMT) based on Transformer

-Please first get familar with the basic Tensor2Tensor project: https://github.com/tensorflow/tensor2tensor
+Please first get familar with the basic Tensor2Tensor project: https://github.com/tensorflow/tensor2tensor The tesorflow version is 1.4, and the tensor2tensor version is 1.2.9.

 Please cite:
 ```